-“I live for moments that make me say “Holy sh*t, check this out!” -Winemaker from Los Olivos, CA.
+“I live for moments that make me say “Holy sh*t, come check this out!” -Winemaker from Los Olivos, CA.

 Holy sh*t…..I thought to myself.